-She has also been seen on stage in Italy at the Brancaleoni International Music Festival as Violetta in La Traviata and Susanna in Le nozze di Figaro.
-At W. Stephen Smith’s Naked Voice Institute, Hannah portrayed the role of Zdenka in scenes from Strauss’s Arabella.
+She has also been seen on stage in Italy at the Brancaleoni International Music Festival in scenes as Violetta in La Traviata and Susanna in Le nozze di Figaro and at the Torre dei Calzolari in Gubbio as Contessa Almaviva in Figaro and Donna Elvira in Don Giovanni.
+At W. Stephen Smith’s Naked Voice Institute, Hannah portrayed the partial role of Zdenka from Strauss’s Arabella.
 In concert, Hannah was the guest soprano soloist in Schubert's Mass in G with the Staples-Motley High School Orchestra in Staples, MN.

 Hannah received her Bachelor of Music, magna cum laude, from Concordia College in Moorhead, MN, where she studied with Anne Jennifer Nash.
 She is currently pursuing a Masters in Vocal Performance at Johns Hopkins University-Peabody Institute under the guidance of Ah Young Hong.

 Since I was a child, I have been creating music in some form or another whether it was playing the violin in youth orchestra or singing in a children’s choir.
 Gradually music became my safe haven during the awkward years of middle school and the difficulties of multiple surgeries and friend problems during high school.
 Opera became a place for me to see my life on stage whether in reality or in satire.
 The more I sang, the closer I felt connected to the world around me and the world within me.